ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 ### App Configuration
 The following table provides the settings you need to configure the app.
 These settings are made in the app.config file.
 See the documentation discussed in the Requirements section for the procedure.
-The following table provides the settings you need to configure the app.
-These settings are made in the app.config file.
-See the documentation discussed in the Requirements section for the procedure.

 | Config | Required | Example | Description |
 | ------ | :------: | ------- | ----------- |